i-love-flamingo/dingo/Readme.md

 * for lazy binding
 * if you need new instances on demand
-* In general it is best practice to use a Provider for everything that has a state that might be changed.
+* In general, it is best practice using a Provider for everything that has a state that might be changed.
 This way you will avoid undesired side effects.
 That is especially important for dependencies in objects that are shared between requests - for example a controller!

 *Example 1:*
 This is the only code required to request a Provider as a dependency: